luxeengine/luxe-docs/docs/tutorial/using-modules.md

 Finally, we'll use the random number generator to generate a random velocity.
 We want the jar to fly upward a little bit, and to the right, so we set a starting velocity from random numbers in that range.
 This just adds a small amount of variation.

+!!! note "workflow issue"
+    The ideal workflow would be to configure the jar prototype in the editor.
+    Because you currently can't configure the root entity in a prototype, we'll have to put the configuration in the code.
+This will be fixed soon.

 ```js hl_lines="11 12 13 14 15 16 18 19 20"
 create_jar() {